jordi-z80/UncleJupiter/README.md

 For each language, there's a folder that contains the language specific configuration:
 * **appSettings-LANGUAGE.json** : Contains the configuration for the language.
 Each speech recognizer has its own configuration, as well as a list of 'names' for the computer.
-* **query.txt** : Contains the query to be sent to the language model.
+* **prompt.txt** : Contains the prompt to be sent to the language model.
 The results are quite good with the current one, but feel free to experiment.
 * **quickCommandSettings.json**: Configuration to improve the accuracy of the RegEx based commands (quick-commands).

 # Commands